joakim/kay/ideas.md

 #### Directory structure

 Files should not be the concern of the developer.
-The IDE should abstract away files and folders, allowing the developer to focus on the _actual_ structure of the project: its modules and cells, as they are structured in the runtime.
+The IDE should abstract away files and folders, allowing developers to focus on their mental model of the project.
 This doesn't have to be image-based like Smalltalk.
 For interoperability and version control, it should still use files and folders under the hood, with a clear structure matching the mental model of the project.

 ##### The problem